google-deepmind/levintreesearch_cm/README.md

 The first three commands take less than 2 hours each to complete on a 64-core at 2GHz machine, while the last one takes several days in total (but just a few hours to obtain a first decent policy).

+Note that the results may vary slightly depending on the value passed to `--n-futures`.

 ## Dependencies